m2mtech/flysystem-stream-wrapper/README.md

 FlysystemStreamWrapper::unregister('fly');
 ```

-Because locking is not supported by Flysystem V2, the stream wrapper implements [`symfony/lock`](https://symfony.com/doc/current/components/lock.html).
-As default, it uses file locking using `/tmp`, which you can adjust via the configuration:
+The stream wrapper implements [`symfony/lock`](https://symfony.com/doc/current/components/lock.html) due to Flysystem V2 not supporting locking.
+By default, file locking using `/tmp` is used, but you can adjust this through configuration:

 ```php
 FlysystemStreamWrapper::register('fly', $filesystem, [